psmedley/node-os2/doc/api/modules.md

 * {Object}

 Modules are cached in this object when they are required.
 By deleting a key value from this object, the next `require` will reload the module.
-Note that this does not apply to [native addons][], for which reloading will result in an error.
+This does not apply to [native addons][], for which reloading will result in an error.

+Adding or replacing entries is also possible.
+This cache is checked before native modules and if a name matching a native module is added to the cache, no require call is going to receive the native module anymore.
+Use with care!

-#### require.extensions
+#### `require.extensions`
 <!-- YAML
 added: v0.3.0
 deprecated: v0.10.6